By: Chef Laura Bonicelli

 about the Summer Vegetable Gratin

 This Summer Vegetable Gratin, like most French gratins, has layers of vegetables with cheese and breadcrumbs.
-What sets a gratin apart is its cheesy crunch.
+What sets this gratin apart is its cheesy crunch.
 I bake some of my gratin recipes with cream.
 But this recipe relies on the moisture of the vegetables to bind the layers together.
 I wanted to see all of the colors of the cooked vegetables.
 Also, I didn’t want to mask the variety of flavors and textures of the vegetables.

 putting the Summer Vegetable Gratin together